faranalytics/neuralplex/README.md

 This implementation demonstrates each component of the API.
 A 3 layer neural network is constructed that has a 4 neuron input Layer and a 1 neuron output layer.
 The hidden layer has 8 neurons.

-### Instructions
+### Implement a 3 layer neural network

-Import the Network, Layer, and Neuron classes.
+#### Import the Network, Layer, and Neuron classes.

 ```python
 from neuralplex import Network, Layer, Neuron
 ```

-Set a step.
+#### Set a step.

 ```python
 STEP = 1e-4
 ```

-Construct a neural network by specifying the Neurons for each Layer and adding the Layers to a Network.
-The resulting neural network will have 4 inputs and 1 ouput.
+#### Construct a neural network by specifying the Neurons for each Layer and adding the Layers to a Network.

+The resulting neural network will have 4 input neurons, 1 ouput neuron, and 8 neurons in the hidden layer.

 ```python
 l1 = Layer(neurons=[Neuron(m=random()) for i in range(0, 4)], step=STEP)